Register now to:

 Test strips are also available for measuring hardness.
 Using a hard water test strip, a color develops on the strip and the strip is matched to a chart.
 The chart shows colors for concentrations of 0, 25, 50, 120, 250, and 425 ppm, or 1, 1.5, 3.7, 15, and 25 gpg.
 Use hard water test strips when a general range for hardness is sufficient.
 Test strips should not be used when an exact hardness concentration is required.

-Calcium can also be measured using an ion-selective electrode, such as the model ISE25Ca Calcium Electrode made by Radiometer Analytical.
+Calcium can also be measured using an ion-selective electrode, such as the Radiometer ISE25Ca-9 Calcium Ion Selective Electrode (ISE).
 An electrode is the best method to use when color or turbidity in the sample interferes with titration or colorimetric methods.

-Hach Company also makes several online Hardness Analyzers for continuous hardness monitoring such as the model SP 510 and APA6000 Hardness Analyzers.
+Hach Company also makes several Online Analyzers for continuous hardness monitoring, such as the SP 510 Hardness Monitor and APA 6000 Analyzer.
 These instruments can activate alarms or pumps when the hardness concentration reaches selected concentrations.